Tagged: Real Life Examples Probability

 Similarly, a decision maker seldom has complete information to make a decision.

-So the probability is a measure of the likelihood that something will happen, however, probability cannot predict the number of times that something will occur in future, so it is important that all the known risks involved be scientifically evaluated.
-The decisions that affect our daily life are based upon the likelihood (probability or chance) but not on absolute certainty.
+So, probability is a measure of the likelihood that something will happen, however, probability cannot predict the number of times that something will occur in the future, so all the known risks involved must be scientifically evaluated.
+The decisions that affect our daily life, are based upon the likelihood (probability or chance) but not on absolute certainty.
 The use of probability theory allows the decision maker with only limited information to analyze the risks and minimize the gamble inherently.
 For example in marketing a new product or accepting an incoming shipment possibly containing defective parts.

 Types of Probability